Cheng Yung-chin

 Cheng Yung-chin (鄭永金 (Chêng4 Yung3-chin1, Zhèng Yǒngjīn); born 8 October 1949) is a Taiwanese politician.

 Personal life and education

 Cheng is of Hakka descent, and is married to Song Li-hua.
 His brother is Cheng Yung-tang.

-He attended Chinese Culture University for graduate study in politics.
+After high school, Cheng earned a B.S. from Ta Hwa University of Science and Technology, an M.A. in political science from Chinese Culture University, and an M.S. in technology management from Chung Hua University.